Women's suffrage in Canada: Toronto Woman's Literary Club and Ontario Municipal Act

-During the next five years, this club had phenomenal growth, adding to its ranks such woman as Mary McDonell (WCTU), Mrs. W. B. Hamilton, Mrs. W. I. Mackenzie, Mrs. J. Austin Shaw, and others.
-It also elicited a surprising amount of attention from the press.
-Among the most capable assistants from its very inception was Sarah Anne Curzon, for several years associate editor of the Canada Citizen.
+During the next five years, this club grew phenomenally, with the addition of Mary McDonell (WCTU), Mrs. W. B. Hamilton, Mrs. W. I. Mackenzie, Mrs. J. Austin Shaw, and others.
+It also elicited much attention from the press.
+Among its most capable assistants from its very inception was Sarah Anne Curzon, for several years associate editor of the Canada Citizen.

 It was the habit of the club to meet each Thursday at 3 p.m., at one of the members' homes.
 Though not avowedly a suffrage society, no opportunity was lost of promoting this basic idea of the founders.
 One of the earliest efforts in this direction was a paper, by Archibald, entitled "Woman Under the Civil Law", which elicited discussion and served as educational material.

 Moreover, during these years, mainly through the work of the TWLC, the University of Toronto was opened to women, with Eliza Balmer as the first female student.

 In 1882, the Ontario Municipal Act was amended to give married women, widows and spinsters, if possessed of the necessary qualifications, the right to vote on by-laws and some other minor municipal matters.
 Again, in 1884, the Act was further amended, extending the right to vote in municipal elections on all matters to widows and unmarried women.
 In the municipal elections in Toronto held on January 4, 1886, women's votes were extremely important and resulted in the election of a candidate pledged to reform, William Holmes Howland.